chef/chef-server/omnibus/files/private-chef-ctl-commands/README.md

 #### Testing

-To run the unit tests for these commands, simply `cd` back to the base `opscode-omnibus` directory, then:
+To run the unit tests for these commands, simply `cd` back to the base `chef-server` directory, then:

 ```
 bundle install --binstubs